easybuilders/easybuild-tutorial/docs/hmns/README.md

 * all module files are directly available for loading;
 * each module name uniquely identifies a particular installation;

-In contrast, a *hierarchical* module naming scheme is quite different.
-As the name suggests, it consists of a *hierarchy* of module files.
+In contrast, a *hierarchical* module naming scheme consists of a *hierarchy* of module files.

-The typical module hierarchy consists of 3 levels:
+The typical module hierarchy has 3 levels:

 * a **core** level, where module files for software that was installed using the [`system` toolchain](../introduction/#system-toolchain) are kept;